MicrosoftDocs/PowerShell-Docs/scripting/core-powershell/ise/The-ISEFileCollection-Object.md

 ---
-title: The ISEFileCollection Object ms.custom: na ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+title:  The ISEFileCollection Object ms.date:  2016-05-11
+keywords:  powershell,cmdlet
+description:
 ms.topic:  article
+author:  jpjofre
+manager:  dongill
+ms.prod:  powershell
 ms.assetid:  0f86a427-ea38-4bce-85f8-06c98d30d508
 ---

 # The ISEFileCollection Object
   The **ISEFileCollection** object is a collection of **ISEFile** objects.
 An example is the $psISE.CurrentPowerShellTab.Files collection.